gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    *  Periodic re-authentication and transfer of revocation information of both endpoints (not only the DTLS client).

-   *  Periodic rerunning of Diffie-Hellman key-exchange to provide forward secrecy and mitigate static key exfiltration attacks.
+   *  Periodic rerunning of Diffie-Hellman key exchange to provide forward secrecy and mitigate static key exfiltration attacks.

-   *  Perform SCTP-AUTH rekeying.
+   *  Perform SCTP AUTH rekeying.

    At the time of publication, DTLS 1.3 does not support any of these, where DTLS 1.2 renegotiation functionality can provide these